dnbard/brackets-extension-rating/README.md

 * Sort extensions by GitHub ratings
 * All badges now have tooltips

-*Note: all statistics are processed with separate Web Worker and that information may be a little outdated by ~1 hour*
+*Note: all statistics are processed with separate Web Service and that information may be a little outdated by ~1 hour*